kstenschke/doShell/README.md

 1. Ease scripted automation of controlling web browser in- and output
 2. Support the same language on linux and mac os
 3. Make it concise:
-   1. Commands should be as short, but as self-explanatory as possible
+   1. Commands should be short, but as self-explanatory as possible
    2. To avoid 50% of doShell scripts being ``sleep`` commands, automation commands imply a plausible successive minimum delay
 5. Don't reinvent the wheel: